developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 ```
 </div>

-1. Ansible role to test out the setup at the end.
+1. Ansible role to test out the setup in the end.
 2. TF files that will create OIDC provider in AWS after the `provision-k8s`
    stack is applied.
 3. Inventory files for Ansible to use.
 The TF files in `provision-k8s` will